Skip to main content

 What are Essential Questions, and how can I use them?

-Each investigation lists several Essential Questions at the beginning of an investigation that are designed to reflect the main memorable learning that will result from the activity.
+Each investigation lists several Essential Questions that are designed to reflect the main memorable learning that will result from the activity.
 They are not interactive - that is, no response is requested.
 Essential Questions are open-ended in nature, with no one specific short answer.
 More information about Essential Questions

 What is a Driving Question?